 Analysis and Test Results

-Thirsties Organic Cloth Wipes are some of our favorites thanks to their dual-textured construction, and we found ourselves reaching for them time and again.
-The finely looping terrycloth of the GroVia Wipes also does a great job at swiftly scrubbing away the stickiest of dried-on messes, but these wipes don't have the smoother side we like to use for a final once over.
+Reversible wipes with different textures are some of our favorites, and the BabyKicks Cloth Wipes is a contender with this double-sided design, featuring a smooth side and a grabby side.
+We found ourselves reaching for this brand time and again.
+The finely looping terrycloth of the GroVia Wipes also does a great job at swiftly scrubbing away the most stuck of dried-on messes, but these wipes don't have the softer side we like to use for a final soothing wipe.

 — Abriah Wofford